Not All Languages Are Created Equal in LLMs: Improving Multilingual Capability by Cross-Lingual-Thought Prompting: Cross-Lingual-Thought Prompting

-The task metadata is carefully crafted to provide accurate descriptions of all typical natural language processing tasks.
-This enables LLMs to better understand the requirements of each task.
-The metadata includes crucial details such as the task name, task goal, and output format, which can be easily customized using basic experience and background knowledge in the field of natural language processing.

-To process a structured request, we begin by matching it with the task metadata to determine the necessary information and desired target language.
-This information is then used to complete the placeholders in the template to generate our prompt.
-LLMs can then use it to improve their multilingual capabilities.
-Figure~\ref{fig:template} displays the \our{} template, with the colored sections representing placeholders.
-Table~\ref{tab:metadata} provides metadata for seven common natural language processing tasks, along with a representative evaluation benchmark for each task to aid understanding.
+Figure~\ref{fig:template} displays the XLT template, with the colored sections representing placeholders.
 Figure~\ref{fig:XLTPExample} showcases an example of instantiated prompt for the Chinese request.
-The following section will explain the details of constructing \our{}.
+The following section will explain the details of constructing XLT.

-\our{} can also be enriched with demonstrations to enable few-shot learning for improved performance, which will be described in Section~\ref{sec:few-shot}.